DallanQ/race_for_the_galaxy/Manual.md

 Action place and pay for a world, receiving any windfall as indicated.

 > Icon of a white circle with a blue background shadow and 3 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 2 inside beside the white circle.
-The icon indicates cost
+The icon indicates cost.

 windfall world

 > Icon of a blue circle with 2 inside, the circle has a small blue circle at its top left corner and an icon of a hexagon with 1 inside.
-The icon indicates cost
+The icon indicates cost.

 production world